Blackstone Inc.: Real estate

-Blackstone's most notable real estate investments have included EQ Office, Hilton Worldwide, Trizec Properties, Center Parcs UK, La Quinta Inns & Suites, Motel 6, Wyndham Worldwide, Southern Cross Healthcare and Vicinity Centres.
+Blackstone's most notable real estate investments have included QTS, EQ Office, Hilton Worldwide, Trizec Properties, Center Parcs UK, La Quinta Inns & Suites, Motel 6, Wyndham Worldwide, Southern Cross Healthcare and Vicinity Centres.

 The purchase and subsequent IPO of Southern Cross led to controversy in the UK.
 Part of the purchase involved splitting the business into a property company, NHP, and a nursing home business, which Blackstone claimed would become "the leading company in the elderly care market".
 In May 2011, Southern Cross, now independent, was almost bankrupt, jeopardizing 31,000 elderly residents in 750 care homes.
 It denied blame, although Blackstone was widely accused in the media for selling on the company with an unsustainable business model and crippled with an impossible sale and leaseback strategy.

-After the 2007–2010 subprime mortgage crisis in the United States, Blackstone Group LP bought more than $5.5 billion worth of single-family homes to rent, and then be sold when the prices rise.
+After the 2007–2010 subprime mortgage crisis in the United States, Blackstone Group LP bought more than $5.5 billion worth of multi-family homes to rent and be sold when the prices rise.

 In 2014, Blackstone sold Northern California office buildings for $3.5 billion.
 The buildings sold in San Francisco and Silicon Valley included 26 office buildings and two development parcels.

-In 2018, a critique was raised regarding a purchase agreement on several hundred apartments in Frederiksberg, Denmark, between Blackstone's Danish partner North 360 and Frederiksberg Boligfond, a non-profit housing organization established by Frederiksberg Municipality in 1930.
-After a resistance of residents and questions regarding the legality of the purchase agreement, Blackstone withdrew from it in October 2019.
+In 2018, Blackstone's Danish partner North 360 made a purchase agreement on several hundred apartments in Frederiksberg, Denmark, with Frederiksberg Boligfond, a nonprofit housing organization Frederiksberg Municipality established in 1930.
+After resistance by residents and questions about the purchase agreement's legality, Blackstone withdrew from it in October 2019.

-On December 1, 2022, Blackstone Inc. restricted withdrawals from its $125 billion real estate investment fund BRIET due to a surge in redemption requests from investors.
-The move caused investor consternation and limited the ability to attract new capital for BRIET.
+On December 1, 2022, Blackstone restricted withdrawals from its $125-billion real estate investment fund BREIT (Blackstone Real Estate Investment Trust) due to a surge in redemption requests from investors.
+The move caused investor consternation and limited the ability to attract new capital for BREIT.

+In November 2024, Blackstone acquired a group of four retail buildings in Soho for approximately $200 million from ASB Real Estate Investments.
+This transaction marked the largest Manhattan retail deal by an investor in over three years, signaling a resurgence in the retail asset class.
+The properties, which house tenants such as Patagonia and Amiri, were purchased with the strategy of increasing revenue by bringing below-market leases up to current rates.
+The deal included buildings at 61 Crosby Street, 72-76 Greene Street, 465 Broadway, and 415 West Broadway.